rygler/InternetToolsProject/README.md

 # Strangeness

 This is my project for Internet Tools and Web Design.
-Hopefully this will let me check off all the boxes of the project requirements.

 ## Prerequisites